 16. The killing of game or rabbits on the Altcar Training Camp Estate is not permitted except by persons specifically authorised by the Camp Commandant.
 The only persons authorised to shoot game or rabbits are the River Alt Wildfowlers.
-However, conditions have been applied.
-See para 14 of contents notes/Annex D.

 Conservation